Future of Aalto ARTS

 Education

-The education sector is booming as a growing global population has a keen thirst for knowledge.
+The education sector is thriving as a growing global population has a keen thirst for knowledge.
 But how can today's universities prepare students for a world that doesn't yet exist?

 Impact & Collaboration